Mixage-Software/4D-Report-Manager/Readme.md

 * `TEST_QuickReport`
 * `TEST_ReportManager`

 ...or by choosing the corresponding menu in the "Test Application" mode.

+The "4D Report Manager.4DD" data file contains some sample data.
+The "Sample" folder contains a couple of sample reports.

-### INSTALLATION:
+### COMPONENT INSTALLATION:
-1 - Install the component as usual (you may want to take a look here: <https://kb.4d.com/assetid=78446>)
+Install the component as usual (you may want to take a look here: <https://kb.4d.com/assetid=78446>)

-### AFTER INSTALLATION:
+##### AFTER INSTALLATION:
 The following 2 Methods are presented in the host database:

 * `QR_QuickReport ( {->aTable {; document {; hierarchical {; wizard {; search }}}}})`